HfH-DLC/pressbooks-hfh/README.md

 This feature allows users to track their reading progress.
 At the end of every chapter a button is displayed that allows the user to mark the chapter as read.
 In the table of contents progress indicators are added to show which chapters have been marked.
 Additionally, a new progress page is added to the main menu with an overview of the reading progress across the entire book.

-This feature can be activated at `Hfh > Pressbooks` by checking the `Show learning progress` checkbox.
+This feature can be activated in the `Hfh` menu by checking the `Show learning progress` checkbox.

 Implemented in `components/course_progress.php`.